Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 - CLIP-SAE-ViT-L-14 Model

-Since Flan-T5xxl and CLIP-L serve different roles, upgrading both can further improve image quality.
+Since Flan-T5xxl and CLIP-L serve different functions, upgrading both can further improve image quality.

-CLIP-L is lighter than T5xxl, so I highly recommend giving it a try.
+CLIP-L is lighter than T5xxl, so I highly recommend trying this upgrade as well.

-I can’t write code myself, so all the code used for this conversion was written by AI.
+I don’t write code myself, so all the code used for this conversion was written by AI.

-- Grok3 (Released February 15, 2025): Web search for the latest info and ability to upload many files
+- Grok3 (Released February 15, 2025): Can search the web for the latest information and handle multiple file uploads

 I tried the same conversion two months ago using ChatGPT, but the code didn’t work, and it failed.

-This time, I had Claude 3.7 write the initial code, uploaded error messages to Grok 3 for iterative fixes, and as a result, my workflow efficiency improved dramatically, allowing me to complete the model.
+This time, I had Claude 3.7 write the initial code, then uploaded error messages to Grok 3 for iterative fixes, which greatly improved efficiency and allowed me to complete the model.

-If you’re using AI to write code, I highly recommend trying this method!
+If you’re using AI to write code, I highly recommend trying this approach!

 - Flan-T5xxl is a new-generation text encoder.

-Image generation AIs like Flux.1 and SD 3.5 can produce high-quality illustrations, and upgrading the text encoder can boost image quality even further.
+Flux.1 and SD 3.5 can generate high-quality illustrations, but upgrading the text encoder can further enhance image quality.

-Now that the storage size disadvantage of using the Flan-T5xxl model is gone, why not take this opportunity to upgrade?
+With the release of the TE-only model, the storage size disadvantage of using Flan-T5xxl is gone, so why not give this upgrade a try?

 Thank you for reading to the end!